stefanprodan/openfaas-gke/gke-preemptible.md

 When exposing OpenFaaS on the internet you should enable HTTPS to encrypt all traffic.
 To do that you'll need the following tools:

-* [Heptio Contour](https://github.com/heptio/contour) as Kubernetes Ingress controller
+* [Heptio Contour](https://github.com/heptio/contour) as Kubernetes Ingress controller (or another ingress controller such as Nginx)
 * [JetStack cert-manager](https://github.com/jetstack/cert-manager) as Let's Encrypt provider

 Heptio Contour is an ingress controller based on [Envoy](https://www.envoyproxy.io) reverse proxy that supports dynamic configuration updates.